Air Canada Flight 759: Investigation

-The incident was not considered reportable under then-current federal regulations, but former NTSB chairman Jim Hall called it "the most significant near-miss we've had in this decade" and urged the NTSB to re-evaluate those reporting requirements.
-The United States National Transportation Safety Board (NTSB) was informed of the incident on July 9, and took the lead on the investigation, with assistance from the Federal Aviation Administration (FAA).
+The incident was not considered reportable under then-current federal regulations.
+However, former NTSB chairman Jim Hall called it "the most significant near-miss we've had in this decade" and urged the NTSB to re-evaluate those reporting requirements.
+The United States National Transportation Safety Board (NTSB) was informed of the incident on July 9 and took the lead on the investigation with assistance from the Federal Aviation Administration (FAA).
 The Transportation Safety Board of Canada (TSB) served as a facilitator to convey information between Air Canada and the NTSB.
 TSB released preliminary information from Occurrence No. A17F0159 on July 11, 2017.
 NTSB assigned identification number DCA17IA148 to the incident.

 A retired pilot stated that SFO requires "precision flying" as the two runways (28R and 28L) are laterally separated by 750 ft, and Taxiway C is separated from 28R by less than 500 ft.
 Other pilots pointed out that some airlines require all aircraft to use the instrument landing system (ILS) regardless of weather or visibility, which would have led the crew to realize that they were not lined up with runway 28R.
-Dave Jones, then California Insurance Commissioner and a passenger on AC759, wrote a letter to Air Canada a week after the incident requesting their cooperation with the investigation.
+Dave Jones, then-California Insurance Commissioner and a passenger on AC759, wrote a letter to Air Canada a week after the incident requesting their cooperation with the investigation.

 Preliminary NTSB investigation results from flight data recorder telemetry, released on August 2, 2017, indicate that AC759 reached a minimum altitude of 59 ft above ground level, comparable to the 55 ft 10 in tail height of a Boeing 787-9, two of which were on Taxiway C. The cockpit voice recorder had been overwritten before the investigation was launched, as C-FKCK flew three more flights on July 8 before the NTSB was informed of the near-miss on July 9.